-It is essential to work precisely and systematically to minimize the possibility of faults.
-Check every step, each component placement and orientation, and any solder joint.
+To minimize the possibility of faults is is essential to work precise and systematic.
+Check every step, each component placement and orientation and any solder joint.
 Follow the assembly order given in the manual.

-Take your time - it takes longer to troubleshoot than to prevent faults by working accurately.
+Take your time - it takes longer to troubleshoot than to prevent faults by working accurate.

-The most common reason for a malfunctioning device is wrong component placement: either the component being placed in the wrong place or back to front.
-Check resistors with a multimeter if you have difficulties reading the color bands.
+The most common reason for a malfunctioning device is wrong component placement, either the component being placed in the wrong place or back to front.
+If you have difficulties reading the color bands of resistors, check them with a multimeter.

 A common mistake is regarding capacitor labeling, such as n10 = 0.10 nF = 100 pF as opposed to 10 nF.
-Also, check if all leads of an IC are correctly inserted into the socket.
-They tend to bend during insertion.
+Also check if all leads of an IC are correctly inserted into the socket, they tend to bend during insertion.

-After soldering, inspect the board for what are called cold and dry solder joints.
-Cold joints occur if the soldering temperature did not exceed the solder's liquidus temperature, or if the flux evaporated before it was applied on the surfaces being soldered.
-This is usually the result of the soldering iron being used to heat the solder directly, rather than the parts themselves.
-Dry joints occur when the cooling solder is moved.
-They often occur because the joint moves when the soldering iron is removed from the joint.
+After soldering, inspect the board for what is called cold and dry solder joints.
+Colt joints occur if the soldering temperature did not exceeded the solder's liquidus temperature, or if the flux evaporated before it was applied on the surfaces being soldered (this is usually the result of the soldering iron being used to heat the solder directly, rather than the parts themselves).
+Dry joint occurs when the cooling solder is moved, and often occurs because the joint moves when the soldering iron is removed from the joint.
 When using lead solder, the joint should be smooth, bright and shiny.
-The joint should be reworked if it is not
+If it is not, it should be reworked.